bugslayer29/amaznon-frontend/README.md

 # amazon-frontend
 This is my first project .
 <br>
-Cloning of amzon page using HTML and CSS
+Cloning of amazon page using HTML and CSS